icaruslab/decoy/README.md

 # Decoy

-Decoy is a reverse-proxy written in python and ready to to deploy on Google App Engine platform.
+Decoy is a reverse-proxy written in python and ready to deploy on Google App Engine platform.
 It can be configured to serve a specific website through App Engine.

 The main advantage Decoy provides is the ability to serve the configured website through GAE platform, using a sub-domain under appspot.com domain.